 Now that you have every factor on the table, do the math and see your profit.

 A better solution to profit

 Above is a universal guide to accurately figure out your profitability.
-It’s the old fashioned way, but it works better than most apps out there.
+It’s the old-fashioned way, but it works better than most apps out there.

 The only problem: you can’t do this every day.
 It’s acceptable on a monthly basis, but a true entrepreneur should spend time making more profit instead of doing math daily.
-But you also can’t wait until end of the month to have enough data to make big decisions.
+But you also can’t wait until the end of the month to have enough data to make big decisions.